M2 Physics, Engineering and Chemistry for Biology

 non

 • Review of lasers working principle main properties, intensity different kinds of laser main applications • Introduction to nonlinear optics general idea reminder of linear optics a classical model for nonlinear effects • Nonlinear of bulk systems – coupled-wave theory propagation equation a fully treated useful example: non-resonant second-harmonic generation, phase matching and phase mismatching • Second-order and third-order nonlinear optics Second-harmonic and third harmonic generation Parametric amplification, Pockel and Kerr effects, etc. • Nonlinear optics in micro- and nano-structures Quasi-phase matching technique: structures 1D, 2D and 3D Nonlinear photonic crystals: perfect phase matching.
 Fabrication and applications of nonlinear photonic crystals • Nonlinear microscopies and nanoscopies What does (or does not) matter from bulk to nanoscale Multi-photon microscopies in nanophotonics and biosciences: SHG, TPFE, THG, T3FE, CARS, EO, STED, structured illumination, ...
-Objectifs d'apprentissage
+Learning objectives

 First to give basics of nonlinear optics and its applications to laser technology and applications.
 Second, to explore the relatively recent domain of nonlinear optics from to micro towards the nanoscale, including nonlinear effect in micro and nanostructures, nonlinear photonic crystals, as well as some far-field nonlinear microscopies and nanoscopies.
 Applications in physics and biology will be discussed.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale